Blackhawk Tech lockdown lifted, deputies still seek suspect

 TOWN OF ROCK

+Authorities continued to look for a man wanted in a possible drug investigation who fled from police and ran off into a trailer park near Blackhawk Technical College on Friday afternoon, police said.

-A police lockdown of Blackhawk Technical College has been lifted, but law enforcement continue searching for a suspect in the area.
+Police lifted a lockdown at the technical college and two other schools Friday, but law enforcement continued searching for a suspect in the area.

 Blackhawk Tech was in lockdown while a police dog followed the scent of the suspect toward campus, but the dog lost the scent, Rock County Sheriff Troy Knudson said at 3:40 p.m.

-Drones and at least three police dogs were being used in the search, Knudson said.
+Drones and at least three police dogs were used in the search, and deputies were checking empty trailer homes, Knudson said.

 Chief Deputy Craig Strouse told The Gazette the Rock County Sheriff's Office was helping the state Division of Criminal Investigation with a drug investigation that resulted in a vehicle chase.

+A sheriff's office news release indicates deputies were assisting DCI agents when a person wanted on drug charges fled in a vehicle south from the area of County J and County O on Janesville's southeast side.

-The man jumped from his vehicle in the Rockvale Mobile Home Park, 6219 S. Highway 51, and fled on foot.
+The man jumped from his vehicle at Rockvale Mobile Home Park, 6219 S. Highway 51, and fled on foot, Strouse said.

-Several deputies and police dogs were searching the trailer court inside a perimeter bounded on the west by Highway 51, on the north of Sunny Lane Road, on the east by County G and on the south by Townline Road, Strouse said.
+Several deputies and police dogs tracked the man north through the trailer court inside a perimeter bounded on the west by Highway 51, on the north by Sunny Lane Road, on the east by County G and on the south by Townline Road, Strouse said.

-Knudson described the man as a black man, 6 feet 1 inch tall, 275 pounds, 34 years old, braided shoulder-length hair wearing a black coat.
+Knudson described the man as black, 6 feet 1 inch tall, 275 pounds, 34 years old, braided shoulder-length hair wearing a black coat.

+Knudson said "three or four" police dogs attempted to track the man through the trailer park, but the search had come up empty as of early Friday evening.

+He said police planned to maintain a "reduced presence" near the trailer park Friday night.

-BTC spokeswoman Jennifer Thompson confirmed Blackhawk Tech was on lockdown "due to police activity in the area."
+BTC spokeswoman Jennifer Thompson confirmed Blackhawk Tech went on lockdown Friday "due to police activity in the area."

-Strouse said area school districts and bus companies were contacted to make sure school children were not dropped off after school in the area of the search.
+Strouse said area school districts and bus companies were contacted to make sure schoolchildren were not dropped off after school in the area of the search, and the districts supervised those children.

+Knudson said as of 5 p.m. most of the children who had been diverted from drop-off had been reunited with their parents.

 The incident started at about 1:30 p.m.
 Friday, Strouse said.